Aaronds20/Shopee/README.md

-Shopee is a clone e-commerce website that allows users to browse and purchase products online.
+Shopee is an e-commerce website project that allows users to browse and purchase products online.
 It is built using the following technologies:

 -- Spring Boot<br />
 -- Thymeleaf<br />